 If you cannot fill in the online form, please briefly outline your case and send via an email to firstname.lastname@example.org

-A helpful guide to The Public Access Scheme and how it works can be found using the link here Bar Standards Board
+A helpful guide to The Public Access Scheme and how it works can be found from the Bar Standards Board using the link here PUBLIC ACCESS GUIDANCE FOR LAY CLIENTS.

 The full details of how the Public Access Scheme works are set out below.

 The rules governing Public Access to Barristers have changed.
 Members of the public may now go directly to a Barrister.
 The existing Licensed Public Access Scheme gives direct access to Barristers to professional clients such as chartered accountants and surveyors.

 Oriel Chambers presently has 10 Barristers qualified for Public Access cases (as set out below).

 If you are interested in engaging one of our Barristers who is qualified to provide services via the Public Access Scheme please complete the Public Access Barrister request form.
 Once the online form is completed, we will receive this by email.
 It will then be forwarded to the appropriate Barristers to assess whether they can assist on your particular matter.
 If you have specifically asked for a particular Public Access Barrister to look at your matter then the form will be forwarded to that Barrister.
 We will then aim to contact you within a few days to let you know if we can help.

 If you do decide to instruct one of our Barristers under the Public Access Scheme they will require copies of two forms of official identification, for example a driving licence and a recent utility bill or formal identification document identifying residence at an address in the UK.
 If you are acting on behalf of a company, you will be required to produce a certified copy of Certificate of Incorporation, the latest accounts filed at Companies House and evidence that you are authorised to act on behalf of the company.